princetonwong/mybgg/README.md

    <details>
       <summary>Step-by-step instructions</summary>

-      * Go to your forked repository on GitHub
+      * Go to your repository on GitHub
       * Click the **Settings** tab (at the top of your repository page)
       * Scroll down to **Pages** in the left sidebar and click it
       * Under "Source", select **Deploy from a branch**